msg-CareerPaths/AWS-Cloud-Training/chapters/005-aws-ec2.md

     Listeners check for end-user connection requests using the configured protocol and port.

     The **rules** of a listener determine how the load balancer routes requests to its registered targets.
 Each rule consists of a priority, one or more actions, and one or more conditions.
-When a rule conditions are met, its actions are performed.
+When a rule condition is met, its actions are performed.

 - **Target Group**